devspace-sh/devspace/docs/pages/getting-started/installation.md

 title: 1.
 Install DevSpace
 ---

-To build and deploy applications with DevSpace, you need to install DevSpace.cli and Docker.
+To build and deploy applications with DevSpace, you need to install DevSpace CLI and Docker.

-## Install DevSpace.cli
+## Install DevSpace CLI
 Run the code for your platform (Windows, Mac, Linux)

 <!--DOCUSAURUS_CODE_TABS-->